 So, again, it doesn’t directly address reheating warmed milk.
 Still, it does show evidence that the bacterial content of the milk may not be impacted significantly even if the baby has consumed some of the milk.
 Of course, this was just an undergraduate thesis and had a very small sample size.
 But it’s interesting data nonetheless.

 There really isn’t a great study to show the importance of feeding milk that has been warmed within two hours.
 Maybe someone from the CDC will see this article and enlighten me further!

 Should I Keep Warmed Milk at Room Temperature or in the Fridge?

-The CDC says that if it’s been warmed to room temperature or warmed (so with warm water or a bottle warmer), it should be used within two hours.
-However, if it’s been thawed at room temperature but it’s still cool, you might get a little more life out of it if you put it back in the fridge.
+The CDC says that if it’s been warmed to room temperature or warmed (with warm water or a bottle warmer), it should be used within two hours.
+However, if it’s been thawed at room temperature but still cool, you might get a little more life out of it if you put it back in the fridge.